Graduate degrees: M.S. in biomedical engineering; Ph.D. in biomedical engineering

 Biological systems unique to systems analysis; operation under nonequilibrium conditions; tools for systems analysis developed from models of systems at equilibrium (i.e., mechanical systems); fundamental difference between biological and mechanical systems that impact systems analysis; expand knowledge of linear systems and begin work with nonlinear systems; various modeling and analysis approaches useful in biomedical and biomedical engineering research.
 Prerequisites: BME:2200.
 Same as IGPI:5251.

-Introduction to computational methods used in genome analysis and functional genomics; biological sequence analysis, sequence database search, microarray data analysis, biological network analysis; in-depth coverage of principal genome science challenges and recent solutions.
-Prerequisites: (BIOS:4120 or STAT:3510) and (CS:5110 or ENGR:1300).
-Recommendations: completion of BME:5320.
-Same as BIOL:5320, ECE:5220, GENE:5173, IGPI:5330.
+Introduction to computational methods used in genomics, genome analysis, biological sequence analysis, sequence database search, expression analysis, and biological network analysis; in-depth coverage of principal genome science challenges and contemporary solutions.
+Prerequisites: (BIOS:4120 or STAT:2020 or STAT:3510) and (CS:5110 or ENGR:1300).

 BME:5340 Contemporary Topics in Biomedical Engineering 3 s.h.